TechneWare/SmarterMail.Cli/README.md

 _EG: to set the timing between two jobs with the same period, introduce a delay between the `sched` commands_

 # Extending the API
-Extending the API should be striaght forward.
+Extending the API should be straightforward.
 The approach is to:
-- Pick an endpoint your interested in
+- Pick an endpoint you are interested in
 - Create any models to send/receive for that endpoint
 - Add any required methods to the API to use the endpoint